edeliver/edeliver/README.md

 #### Build an Upgrade Package for Live Updates of Running Nodes

-    ./edeliver build upgrade --from=<git-tag-or-revision> [--to=<git-tag-or-revision>] [--branch=<git-branch>]
+    ./edeliver build upgrade --from=<git-tag-or-revision>|--with=<release-version-from-store>
+                            [--to=<git-tag-or-revision>] [--branch=<git-branch>]

 Builds a release upgrade package that can be deployed to production hosts with running nodes.
 The upgrade is generated between two git revisions or tags or from an old revision / tag to the current master branch.
 Requires that the `--from=` argument passed at the command line which referes the the old git revision or tag to build the upgrade from and an optional `--to=` argument, if the upgrade should not be created to the latest version.
+If an **old release exists** already **in the release store**, it can be used by passing the old release number to the `--with=` argument.
+In that case the **building the old release** from the previous git revision **can be skipped**.
 To perform the live upgrade, you can **provide custom [application upgrade files (appup)](http://www.erlang.org/doc/man/appup.html)** that will be included in the release upgrade build if they exists in the release store at `appup/OldVersion-NewVersion/*.appup`.
 They will **overwrite the generated default appup files** See the `build appup` command for how to generated the default appup files and copy it to your release store.

 #### Build Restrictions